PeriOptima-AI/ClinicianAppDocs/Utilities/JWT_Claims.md

 ---

-## 4) Optional: Change “active context” at runtime
+## 4) Optional for now: Change “active context” at runtime

 When a user switches org/department, update your mirror row and **refresh**: